pvlasov/cv/docs/index.md

 * **TIBCO BPM POC** - Participated in a POC which leveraged TIBCO BPM.
 Installed and configured BPM server and prerequisites (LDAP, Oracle) into a cloud virtual machine.
 Created a process which interacted with [TIBCO BW](http://www.tibco.com/products/automation/application-integration/activematrix-businessworks) services.
 Knowledge transfer and coaching of the development team.
 * **R&D infrastructure** - Set up and maintained infrastructure for the R&D team which consisted of virtual machines, high capacity workstation for storing large binary artifacts including video tutorials, a Wiki site, and some other applications.
 * **Distributed Cache Evaluation** - Participated in a distributed cache evaluation, wrote a test harness and tests which we used to compare different distributed caching solutions.
 The harness and tests served the role of a [Technology Compatibility Kit](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit).
+* **Cloud console** - a web application which used REST API's to retrieve information about different objects in the private cloud and generate recommendation using custom rules, e.g. reduce or increase memory or CPU.

 #### Shared Technology Services